Cachamoe/README-Generator/README.md

 ## Overview
 This is my README Generator!
 This application helps the user to save time by not having to completely design a README from scratch.

-Here's a like to a demonstration video: [https://drive.google.com/file/d/1fEAH82-zoKLy5MWlWq0SQY7MxpZCwsjh/view]
+Here's a link to the demonstration video: [https://drive.google.com/file/d/1fEAH82-zoKLy5MWlWq0SQY7MxpZCwsjh/view]

 I completed this assignment given the acceptance criteria: